About the Journal

 The mission of the APJHM is to advance understanding of the management of health and aged care service organisations within the Asia Pacific region through the publication of empirical research, theoretical and conceptual developments and analysis and discussion of current management practices.

-The APJHM seeks to promote the discipline of health management throughout the region by:
+The APJHM aims to promote the discipline of health management throughout the region by:

-- facilitating transfer of knowledge among readers by widening the evidence base for management practices;
+- facilitating the transfer of knowledge among readers by widening the evidence base for management practices;